binbashar/terraform-aws-guardduty-multiaccount/README.md

 "module.guardduty.aws_guardduty_detector.this" before you can properly use this example.

+In order to enable Malware Protection from the delegated Admin account, make sure you have activated at the organizational level the Service Principal: malware-protection.guardduty.amazonaws.com
+- Reference document: [malware-protection]
+- Leverage Reference Architecture: [Terraform Code Reference]

 ```terraform
 #
 # GuardDuty is enabled in this account as a delegated admin